talus-analytics-bus/kr2-graph/build_graph/README.md

 # First pass on transforming DONs into a graph

-This directory is superceded by build_graph_2
+This directory contains just a cursory sketch and is superseded by build_graph_2